By Anna Gay on | No Comments

 Here are a few things that I have learned in the past two years that I wish I had considered before:

 I think a lot of us feel inclined to go on a shopping spree when we first get started because we want to make sure we have all the right equipment for the right situations.
 However, this can lead to a) having a lot of unused equipment or b) having a really high credit card bill.

-This one is a two-edged sword.
-Browsing sites like Flickr can be a great source of inspiration, but if you spend too much time looking at other peoples’ work, you can sometimes start to emulate others too much, and lose your own style in the masses.
+This tip is a double-edged sword.
+Browsing sites like Flickr can be a great source of inspiration, but if you spend too much time looking at other peoples’ work, you can sometimes start to emulate others too much, and lose your own style in the the process.
 So, gather inspiration, but don’t spend too much time browsing.

 The jobs you take are completely up to you, but please consider the idea that you don’t have to take every single job that comes your way.
-Yes, we all have bills to pay, but if you get overloaded with too many projects, you will burn out, trust me.
-There is nothing more detrimental to your work than a burn out, and if you work is suffering, so will your income.
+Yes, we all have bills to pay, but if you get overloaded with TOO MANY projects, you will burn out.
+Trust me.
+There is nothing more detrimental to your work than a burnout, and if your work suffers, so will your income.